What to know about what you don’t know you know. #1: Intuition is very efficient—if you don't overthink it.

 Useful data from a study of marital satisfaction spanning 20 years sheds light on two crucial aspects of life-partnering.

-Perfectionistic people often aren't aware of how they behave and how that impacts others.
-The rigidity of perfectionism seriously hampers relationships.
+Perfectionistic people often aren't aware of how they behave and how it hampers relationships.

 Take truth in carefully measured doses, and wait to see what the response is before proceeding with the experiment.